Keep up to date with everything IIB, sign up to our mailing list

-Irish in Britain are delighted to launch our new COVID-19 vaccine promotional campaign - ‘Vaccine Le Chéile’.
-This campaign is a membership/ community response to research that has found lower vaccination rates of Irish people living in Britain in comparison to the majority of the British population.
+Irish in Britain launched a COVID-19 vaccine promotional campaign - ‘Vaccine Le Chéile’ in January 2022.
+This campaign is a membership/ community response to research that found lower vaccination rates of Irish people living in Britain in comparison to the majority of the British population.

 The aim of this campaign is to provide Irish people and their networks living in Britain, particularly those who have yet to receive any doses of the vaccination with evidence-based information to enable them to make positive informed choices for their health.

 Information will be shared through our diverse member organisations and Irish community networks and supplemented by a wider digital campaign to build awareness, to educate and expand opportunities for information and support.

 Watch video messages of support for the campaign, including from Ambassador Adrian O'Neill and our Patron Elizabeth Anionwu.